astrochart/astrochart.github.io/wiki/observing.md

 ## Setup

 Now, you're ready to observe outside!
 The steps to set up your telescope are described below, and we also link to printable documents for convenience in the field.
+We recommend doing a practice setup in the comfort of your house/classroom/lab before heading out to the field.
 This setup assumes our baseline design outlined in the [Telescope Construction](telescope_design.html) tutorial.

 [The CHART Procedure document](memos/CHART_procedure.pdf) describes the setup and data taking steps.